 Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions.
 Those

-happy: the cell phone user has turned his machine into a source of happy rainbow rays, and the sellers of the stickers have a humming business model.
+happy?
+The cell phone user has turned his machine into a source of happy rainbow rays, and the sellers of the stickers have a humming business model.
 What could possibly go wrong?

 Let's look at some of the arguments and selling points in detail:

-1) "Microwaves are only energy:" One thing that always puzzles me is the thought that microwave radiation for one reason or the other is only energy.
+1) "Microwaves are only energy:" One thing that always puzzles me is the thought that microwave radiation for one reason or the other is "only energy."
 Microwave radiation cooks

 the water for your tea in your microwave oven in the kitchen.
 It is used for Active Denial Systems (ADS) in warfare, and it is said that even the toughest Marines can only stand that type of

-harm you?
 That your pendant would somehow "harmonize" the bus?
 Or would you get out of the way?
 Not a hard decision for me...

 2) How about just putting positive electromagnetic waves in the EMF mess surrounding us today?
 I agree, playing Mozart in a noisy environment may have a beneficial effect on